 The use of orange, more appropriately saffron, in Buddhism is connected with the pigments that were readily available to dye holy robes.
 Symbolically it’s connected to perfection and the highest state of illumination.
 It can also be intended to signify the quest for knowledge.
 In addition to Buddhism, orange is a color found Hinduism.
 Krishna is often seen dressed in yellow-orange.

-What Does Orange Mean?
+What Does the Color Orange Mean?

 Orange has close associations with fertility and abundance—Pomona, the goddess of fruitful abundance, was often depicted in orange robes.